dwalker-va/self-assessment-assistant/README.md

 # Self Assessment Assistant

-An AI assistant built to help with self assessments by analyzing your Jira history and generating thoughtful, evidence-based responses.
+An AI assistant built to help with self assessments by analyzing your Jira history and Confluence content to generate thoughtful, evidence-based responses.

 ## Features

 - Analyzes Jira tickets to identify key achievements and patterns
+- Reviews Confluence pages and blogs for knowledge sharing contributions
 - Generates comprehensive self-assessment responses based on concrete evidence
 - Focuses on actual work completed and demonstrable impact
 - Maintains professional tone while staying grounded in verifiable accomplishments